Filipino Pork Adobo

 • 2 ½ pounds pork shoulder or pork belly

-• ½ cup + 2 tablespoons apple cider vinegar
+• ž cup apple cider vinegar or alternative

 • 2 bay leaves